Stories in this arc:

 “And you trust the physician who performed the autopsy?”

 “Ira, I’m the physician who performed the autopsy!
 You do remember that I’m a doctor, right?” she added with a roll of her eyes when Irina looked surprised.
-“I’d been to a conference in a neighbouring system, and since it’s not every day that a four-star admiral literally drops dead while on vacation, the C-in-C wanted me to handle it.
+“I’d been to a conference in a neighbouring system, and since it’s not every day that a four-star admiral literally drops dead whilst on vacation, the C-in-C wanted me to handle it.
 To make sure there wasn’t any foul play involved.”

 “And was there?”
 Irina asked intently.